jlxip/zodiac/README.md

   - It does not require a `name` field, but one can be given to use an existing capsule (see example above).
   - If no default capsule is specified, one will be chosen at random for its TLS certificate, and zodiac will return status code 41 (`NOT FOUND`).
 - The `backend` field can be a domain name.
 In that case, it will be resolved once before accepting requests.
+- If you want capsules on different ports, you can run two instances of zodiac without issues.

 ## Additional information
 - The [first version](https://github.com/jlxip/zodiac/tree/0.1.0) was written in 4 hours, one hour after [knowing Gemini exists](https://youtu.be/K-en4nEV5Xc).